notowen333/ps5check/README.md

 Checks Amazon, Target, and psDirect for an available Playstation 5 console.
 If it finds one, it sends you a text message at the phone number you've provided a .env file.

-The methodology of the app is to wait for the page to load and then search the HTML content of the provided pages for out of stock content.
-If it doesn't find that content, it sends you a text message with the URL.
+The methodology of the app is as follows:

+1. Wait for the page to load
+2. Look for an element that only appears when the ps5 is out of stock.
+3. If this element is not found, send yourself a text message of the URL with the available ps5!

 ## Setup